Your R/C source in the heart of the Ozarks * 479-239-4427

 * 3 pieces means there is a center section, and two outer panels, That is used on planes where the center is flat, and the outer panels have dihedral.

-* 4 or more pieces is for planes like a mustang, where there is an inner panel that has a Leading Edge Extension (LEX) and the outer panel has a different sweep, like in the picture below.
+* 4 or more pieces is for planes like a Mustang, where there is an inner panel that has a Leading Edge Extension (LEX) and the outer panel has a different sweep, like in the picture below.
 There may also be a center section.
 A lot of gliders are this way also, although not as drastic.

-copyright 2006-2012 EAC
+copyright 2021 EAC